httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 use the Specification Required policy ({{Section 4.6 of !RFC8126}}).
 Requests should use the following template:

- - Algorithm Key: the Structured Fields key value used in `Content-Digest`, `Repr-Digest`, `Want-Content-Digest`, or `Want-Repr-Digest` field Dictionary member keys
+ - Algorithm Key: The Structured Fields key value used in `Content-Digest`, `Repr-Digest`, `Want-Content-Digest`, or `Want-Repr-Digest` field Dictionary member keys.
- - Status: the status of the algorithm.
+ - Status: The status of the algorithm.
 The options are:
-     - "Active" - for algorithms without known problems,
+     - "Active" - Algorithms without known problems
-     - "Provisional" - for unproven algorithms,
+     - "Provisional" - Unproven algorithms
-     - "Deprecated" - for deprecated or insecure algorithms,
+     - "Deprecated" - Deprecated or insecure algorithms
- - Description: a short description of the algorithm
+ - Description: A short description of the algorithm
- - Reference(s): pointer(s) to the primary document(s) defining the Algorithm
+ - Reference(s): Pointer(s) to the primary document(s) defining the Algorithm
-   Key and technical details of the algorithm
+   Key and technical details of the algorithm.

 When reviewing registration requests, the designated expert(s) should pay attention to the requested status.
-The status value should reflect standardization status and the broad opinion of relevant interest groups such as the IETF or security-related SDOs.
+The status value should reflect standardization status and the broad opinion of relevant interest groups such as the IETF or security-related Standards Development Organizations SDOs.
 The "Active" status is not suitable for an algorithm that is known to be weak, broken, or experimental.
 If a registration request attempts to register such an algorithm as "Active", the designated expert(s) should suggest an alternative status of "Deprecated" or "Provisional".